pyeventsourcing/eventsourcing/docs/topics/process.rst

         assert repository[order_id].is_paid

+The process applications above could be run in different threads (not yet implemented).

 Multiprocessing system
 ----------------------

-The process applications above could be run in different threads (not yet implemented).
-Alternatively, they run in different processes on a single node (see below).
-Those process could run on different nodes in a network (not yet implemented).
-The example below shows the process applications running in different processes on the same node, using the library's ``Multiprocess`` class, which uses Python's ``multiprocessing`` library.
+The example below shows the system of process applications running in different processes on the same node, using the library's ``Multiprocess`` class, which uses Python's ``multiprocessing`` library.

-With multiple threads or operating system processes, each could run a loop that begins by making a call to messaging infrastructure for prompts pushed from upstream via messaging infrastructure.
+With multiple threads or operating system processes, each process can run a loop that begins by making a call to messaging infrastructure for prompts pushed from upstream via messaging infrastructure.
 Prompts can be responded to immediately by pulling new notifications.
-If the call to get new prompts times out, any new notifications from upstream notification logs can be pulled, so that the notification log is effectively polled at a regular interval whenever no prompts are received.
-The ``Multiprocess`` class uses Redis publish-subscribe to push prompts.
+If the call to get new prompts times out, any new notifications from upstream notification logs can be pulled anyway, so that the notification log is effectively polled at a regular interval.
+The ``Multiprocess`` class happens to use Redis publish-subscribe to push prompts.

 The process applications could all use the same single database, or they could each use their own database.
-If different process applications of a system are running in the same operating system process, they can use each other's notification log object (and repository object).
-Otherwise, the notification logs (and aggregates) may need to be presented in an API and downstream processes would need to pull notifications from an upstream API.
-In this example, the processes applications use the same database.
+If the process applications use different databases, upstream notification logs could to be presented in an API, and downstream could pull notifications from an upstream API using a remote notification log object (as discussed in a previous section).

-The example below shows a system with multiple operating system processes.
-All the application processes share one MySQL database.
+In this example, the process applications use the same MySQL database.
+However, even though all the process applications use the same database, the aggregates are segregated in their process application, so each application can only access its own aggregates from its repository.
+The state of a process application is only available to others applications by propagating events in notification logs.
 The example works just as well with PostgreSQL.

 .. code:: python